MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

    > [!div class="mx-imgBorder"]
    > ![Define the entity relationship](media/subscription-churn-customeractivitiesmapping.PNG "Customer activities page showing semantic attributes that are mapped to fields in the selected customer activity entity")
 1. Select **Next**.
 1. Set a frequency to retrain your model.
-This is important to update the accuracy of predictions as new data is imported into Customer Insights.
+This setting is important to update the accuracy of predictions as new data is imported into Customer Insights.
 Most businesses can retrain once per month and retain good accuracy for their prediction.
 1. Select **Next**.
 1. Review the configuration.
 You can navigate back to any part of the prediction configuration from this page by selecting **Edit** under the shown value.
 Alternatively, you can select a configuration step from the progress indicator.
 1. If all values are configured correctly, select **Save and run** to begin the prediction process.
 On the **My predictions** tab, you can see the status of your predictions.
 The process may take several hours to complete depending on the amount of data used in the prediction.